 Powder coating is used to cover metal parts — such as auto parts, bike parts, and appliance parts — with a protective material by spraying it with a dry powder that is made of plastic or another type of polymer.

 Powder coating is strong and durable.
-By charging the metal part, the powder adheres to the metal more consistently than paint.
+The charged metal helps the powder adhere to the metal more consistently than paint.
 Additionally, the baking process creates a strong bond and makes the part more uniformly coated.

-The biggest downside is cost.
-Powder coating is expensive and requires special equipment that not everyone has access to.
-For that reason, you will need to take your metal parts to a powder coating shop.
-Keep in mind that even specialty shops have size limits to what can fit in their ovens.
+The biggest downside of powder coating is the cost.
+Powder coating is expensive and requires special equipment that not everyone can access.
+For that reason, you will usually need to take your metal parts to a powder coating shop or mail them to a specialist.

 Another downside is that not all materials can be powder coated.
 You’ll need to check with a local powder coating shop to see if there are any restrictions — either for size or material type.

 Powder Coating Alternatives

-Thermal spray is almost a cross between paint and powder coating.
+Thermal spray is essentially a combination of paint and powder coating.
 A heat source and high-pressure applicator are combined to spray a type of paint, which helps it adhere better to the part.

 Hot Dip Galvanizing

-Some iron and/or steel parts — such as steel nuts and bolts that are exposed to the elements — can be coated with a protective layer of zinc, which is more resistant to rust and corrosion than paint or powder coating.
+Some iron and steel parts — such as steel nuts and bolts that are exposed to the elements — can be coated with a protective layer of zinc, which is more resistant to rust and corrosion than paint or powder coating.
 Hot dip galvanizing requires a vat of molten zinc and a way to submerge the iron or steel in it.

 Rhino Linings, Other Brands

-Rhino Linings is a brand of protective coatings — typically applied to truck beds — that uses a special polymer that forms a shield much stronger than paint and doesn’t require baking or charging.
-Other brands make similar products you can apply on your own.
+Rhino Linings is a brand of protective coatings — typically applied to truck beds — which uses a special polymer that forms a shield much stronger than paint and that doesn’t require baking or charging.
 Some people will even coat their entire vehicle in this product, making it virtually rust-proof.
 You can get a free quote on the Rhino Linings website.